Fraud and Abuse Investigations

 An important aspect of fraud and abuse laws too often unknown to (or discounted by) physicians and other healthcare providers is that to have “your heart in the right place” may not insulate one from the adverse, and sometimes draconian, financial and professional consequences that can attend violations of certain fraud and abuse laws.
 Too often, physicians and other providers feel protected because a transaction, financial relationship or business arrangement is not intended by them to be dishonest or improper in any way.
 Unfortunately, the complexities of Federal and state regulatory law can be deceiving.
 Often, bad intentions are not required.
 For example, Federal self-referral law, known as Stark law, is a civil, strict liability statute that does not require wrong intentions to violate the law.

-Georgia based law firm is available to answer your questions about fraud and abuse.
+Our health law firm is available to answer your questions about fraud and abuse issues.
 If your medical practice or healthcare business is concerned about fraud and abuse issues or has received notification of law enforcement activity, we can assist you.
 Contact us today.